-kind, good natured expression which is breed.
-They should wide apart, and be The eyes should deeply set as they may be damaged while working in cover.
+The Eyes should emit the kind, good natured friendly and alert expression which is so much a hallmark of the breed.
+They should be set straight and fairly wide apart, and be almost diamond shaped.
+The eyes should not be protruding or be deeply set as they may be damaged while working in cover.
 The colour is brown or hazel.
 Eyes that are too dark or too light are not desirable as they give a harsh expression which is not typical.

+The Ears

-The Ears Not too large or heavy, hanging close to the head and set rather far back.
+Not too large or heavy, hanging close to the head and set rather far back.

 A medium sized ear correctly set with a flap of medium thickness gives protection to the ear and balance to the head.
 The ear should hang moderately close to the head, be set rather far back, and somewhat low on the skull.
 The shape is triangular.
 Heavy ears set too low give a houndy look, while small high set ears give a terrier look.
 Both these types of ears are undesirable and give a foreign expression to the head.

+The Mouth

-The Mouth Jaws and teeth strong with a perfect regular and complete scissor bite, ie, Upper teeth closely overlapping lower teeth and set square to the jaws.
+Jaws and teeth strong with a perfect regular and complete scissor bite, ie, Upper teeth closely overlapping lower teeth and set square to the jaws.

 The strong jaws with strong regular teeth and scissor bite, enable the Labrador to hold retrieved objects safely, easily, and without damage.
 Full dentition is desirable.

+The Neck

-The Neck Clean, strong, powerful, set well into the shoulders.
+Clean, strong, powerful, set well into the shoulders.